Lee Yun-seo

 Lee Yun-seo (born 5 March 2003) is a South Korean artistic gymnast.
 She is the 2022 Asian uneven bars and team silver medalist and all-around, uneven bars, and floor exercise bronze medalist.
 She has competed at four World Championships, and she represented South Korea at the 2020 Summer Olympics, the 2024 Summer Olympics and at the 2018 Summer Youth Olympics.

 Early life

 Lee was born in 2003 in Seoul.
-Her father, Lee Jong, competed gymnastics internationally in the 1990s and was a coach at Jeonnong Elementary School, where Lee Yun-seo and her brother began gymnastics.
+Her father, Lee Jong, competed gymnastics internationally in the 1990s and was a coach at Jeonnong Elementary School, where Lee and her brother began gymnastics.

 Junior career

 Lee made her international debut at the 2017 Junior Asian Championships where she helped the South Korean team win the bronze medal behind China and Japan.
 She also placed fourth in the all-around and sixth on the balance beam, and she won the bronze medal on the floor exercise behind Chinese gymnasts Li Qi and Chen Yile.
 She also competed at the 2018 Junior Asian Championships where South Korea once again won the team bronze medal behind China and Japan.
 Individually, she won the bronze medal in the all-around, the silver medal on the uneven bars, and the bronze medal on the floor exercise.

 Lee was selected to compete at the 2018 Youth Olympics in Buenos Aires.
 There, she qualified for the all-around final where she finished 13th with a total score of 48.899.
 She also qualified for the uneven bars final where she finished sixth with a score of 13.166.
 At the 2018 Voronin Cup, she won the bronze medal in the all-around and the floor exercise both behind Russian gymnasts Vladislava Urazova and Viktoria Listunova, and she won the gold medal on the uneven bars.